lynnlangit/aws-for-bioinformatics/3_Machine_Learning/5_Use_ML_VM_instance_to_create_your_own_ML_model.md

  - Start the instance

 ### How to verify you've done it
- - Login to the GCE VM ML instance via SSH
+ - Login to the AWS EC2 VM ML instance via SSH
  - Run your ML analysis jobs, verify the results via the logs / output destinations

 ### Other Things to Know
  - GPUs/TPUs are often added for TensorFlow ML analysis jobs, such as DeepVariant
- - You can also view the VM images on the GCP AI Hub (shown below)
+ - You can also view the VM images on the AWS AI Hub (shown below)

   [![ai-hub](/images/ai-hub.png)]()